kennytm/rfcs/text/0000-dyn-type.md

 This RFC does not mandate the `DynSized` trait, as we are not implementing `size_of_val` of a custom DST directly, but delegate through its reduced type.
 Therefore `DynSized` is out-of-scope of this RFC.

+A separate `DynSized` RFC proposal can be found in [RFC #2310], which is postponed until a Custom DST proposal needs it.

 If we do have `DynSized` *before* custom DST is stabilized, there are several choices we could make:

 * Make `DynSized` a super-trait of `dst::Derived`,